 Winter in Central Texas is the best time to plant and transplant roses.
 Roses are one of my absolute favorite plants and I think they have a very bad rap for being high maintenance.
-While that may be true for some of them, there are now many hybrid varieties of roses that do very well with little maintenance (low water disease resistant) and are more prolific bloomers than ever.
+While that may be true for some of them, there are now many heirloom and hybrid varieties of roses that do very well with little maintenance (low water, disease resistant) and are more prolific bloomers than ever.

 When planting a rose you need to be sure to have a well prepared bed in good sunlight.
 The “Natural Gardener” in Oak Hill has an amazing rose soil, and you will surely have great results with it.
 If this isn’t convenient for you, make sure you use a quality garden soil in a well-drained site and be sure to plant the rose with the graft union (knobby thing at the bottom) sticking about two inches out of the soil.
 If the rose is in a planters bucket, it should already be in the right place, but be sure not to bury the rose too deep as to cover it again.

 Make sure you plant your roses far enough apart from other plants to give them plenty of space once mature.
 Roses like a lot of circulating air and providing them with plenty of space will help reduce the chance of fungus.
 Make sure your irrigation is not watering the leaves as this also contributes to fungus and black spot, soaker hoses are best for roses.
 If your roses do get black spot, remove the affected leaves from the plant, bag them and dispose of them in the garbage can, throwing them on the ground or in your compost spreads the disease.